 The product range is simple: just a single level of service which can be billed monthly (opens in new tab) at $7.95, quarterly (opens in new tab) at $5.95 per month or annually (opens in new tab) at $3.95.

 The website provides little information about the service, and after a handful of basic details - 14 countries, unlimited bandwidth - what's left is mostly ‘trust us’-type promises, including "we assure you that we offer the best prices", "we offer the fastest VPN service in the inds [industry, presumably?]", and "we can unblock any site for you" (we'll bet they can't).

 - Want to try VPNMaster?
 Check out the website here (opens in new tab)

 When the site does get more specific, the situation only gets worse.
 You get 'military grade security' is one proud boast, which it then explains means 128-bit encryption, when almost everyone else offers 256-bit.

 None of this boded particularly well or filled us with enthusiasm, but we’re here to review the service – and so let’s explore further.

-If you've ever wondered why you should read terms of service pages, reading VPNMaster's version will explain all.
+If you've ever wondered why you should read the small print of a web service, browsing VPNMaster's version will explain all.
 Here's just some of what we found.